Greatest bite strength and strong claws

 Sun bears need plenty of space

 Those bears which are saved from illegal pet keeping have spent most of their lives in cages far too small.
 Unfortunately, for a long time the BOSF rescue centre was not able to provide the saved bears with a species-appropriate life due to financial and logistical reasons.
 However, they were definitely being taken care of better.
 Sun bears are full of life, playful and intelligent animals.
 They need natural soil and grass beneath their paws as well as a forest to climb trees.
-In their new home, the sun bears have enough space to roam around – up to 2.48 hectares per enclosure.
+In their new home, the sun bears have enough space to roam around – up to 2,48 hectares per enclosure.
 In these enclosures the bears can enjoy a runout.
-The BOS Foundation was able to provide the new animals a life in bear paradise thanks to the generous foundation funds and donations of 410’000 US$ provided by BOS Switzerland.
+The BOS Foundation was able to provide the new animals a life in bear paradise thanks to the generous foundation funds and donations of 410.000 Swiss Francs provided by BOS Schweiz.
 Hereby, the construction of 10 new and generous outdoor enclosures was guaranteed.

 In recent years, the population has become more aware of the ecological catastrophe unfolding on Borneo, particularly through regional educational work and increased media coverage.
 Illegal logging, mining, poaching and the increasing demand for palm oil threaten the lives of thousands of animal species.
 Whilst this ecological crisis is associated with the survival of orangutans, other inhabitants on the third largest island – including the sun bear – tend to go forgotten.